file-format/Products/content/en/email/php/phpmailer/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Send Email Message via PHP API</h2>
-<p>Sending emails messages in PHP is a very common approach nowadays adopted by software developers.
+<p>Sending emails messages in PHP is a common approach nowadays adopted by software developers.
 The PHPMailer library gives software developers the power to send email messages inside their own applications with a couple of PHP commands.
 The library also supports sending plaintext emails for non-HTML email clients.
 You can also send emails from a local webserver with ease.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}